krisrowe/apigee-migration-assessment-tool/README.md

         ```
         > **Note:** This token is not required if you use the `--skip-target-validation` flag.

+For detailed instructions on how to run the tool, especially with MFA, please see the [MFA Token Generation Instructions](MFA_TOKEN_INSTRUCTIONS.md).

 ## Running the Tool

 The primary script for running the assessment is `main.py`.